Julia Mariette

 Postdoctoral Researcher in Neuroethology

 I am a biologist specializing in neuroethology and chemical communication in insects.
-After studying cellular biology and physiology, I completed a Master’s degree in Behaviour at Université Paris Nord, followed by a PhD focused on sexual communication in males of four Apis species.
+After studying cellular biology and physiology, I completed a Master’s degree in Behaviour at Université Paris Nord, followed by a PhD focused on the neural basis of sexual communication in males honey bees of four Apis species.
+I studied

 During my doctoral work, I investigated the function of several olfactory receptors involved in sexual communication in four species of honey bees within the Apis genus, expressed heterologously in Drosophila melanogaster.